Gatlinburg’s adult beverage and dining scene has a variety of one-of-a-kind spirits, brews and vintages to offer the over-21 travel group.

 Tennessee does have its own wine trails and whiskey trails.
-In the Gatlinburg area alone, there are eight sellers, wineries, breweries and distilleries – a sort of mini-trail.
-These include the most visited distillery in the United States and the oldest producer of wine in eastern Tennessee.
+In the Gatlinburg area alone, there is a solid list of sellers, wineries, breweries and distilleries – a sort of mini-trail.
+These include the most-visited distillery in the United States and the oldest producer of wine in eastern Tennessee.

 Many groups enjoy traveling through this region because of the area’s famed Southern hospitality.
-Guests and reviewers often comment on how helpful and friendly the staff are in the venues we are discussing in this article.
+Guests and reviewers often comment on how helpful and friendly the staff are in the venues we are discussed below.
 So if your group has questions about the wine- or whiskey-making process, there’s a good chance that they’ll be able to talk with the crafters themselves.
 If not, knowledgeable staff members should be happy to answer their questions.

 With that being said, let’s get started!

-Sugarland Distilling Company is another eye-catching attraction.
+Sugarlands Distilling Company is another eye-catching attraction.
 It’s housed in a barn-style structure made from hyper-local reclaimed wood.
 The entryway is big enough to contain a 1928 Ford truck, and the back porch hosts live music and storytellers.
-The drinks are inspired by not bound to the past, with flavors like apple pie, butterscotch and lemonade sweet tea.
+The drinks are inspired by local favorites, with flavors like apple pie, butterscotch and lemonade sweet tea.

-is housed in what looks like an old-time store.
-Although the building isn’t ancient, the recipe for t corn whiskey is; it dates back to a century ago.
+Doc Collier Moonshine Distillery is housed in what looks like an old-time store.
+Although the building isn’t ancient, the recipe for the corn whiskey is; it dates back to a century ago.
 And the titular Doc Collier was the great-great-grandfather of the distillery’s present day proprietor, making the business a family tradition.

 If wine is more your group’s style, Sugarland Cellars offers tours of the local wine-making area.
 It also gives guests the chance to learn about the entire vino-fashioning process, from picking the grapes to bottling the finished product and everything in between.
 Sugarland wines include dry reds and floral whites, as well as Muscadine blends, a 100% cherry wine, and a blend of blueberries and Concord grapes.